code-dot-org/code-dot-org/SETUP.md

 # Setup
 This document describes how to set up your workstation to develop for Code.org.

 You can do Code.org development using OSX, Ubuntu, or Windows (running Ubuntu in a VM).
 Setup for Windows is more complicated and relatively few developers use it.
-Start with the instructions for your platform in the subsections below, followed by the Common Setup section.
+Make sure you follow the instructions for your platform in the subsections below.

 ## Overview